OmarElfouly/QMProject/README.md

 and returns a map with entries representing the prime implicants and the minterms that they cover.
 If the print parameter is set to true, the function also prints the intermediate steps of the algorithm to the console.

--The function generate_column takes in a  vector of vectors of implicants called groups, a vector of characters called var which represents the variables used in the Boolean expression, and a string variable print to control whether or not to print intermediate steps.
+- The function generate_column takes in a  vector of vectors of implicants called groups, a vector of characters called var which represents the variables used in the Boolean expression, and a string variable print to control whether or not to print intermediate steps.
 The function generates a column of prime implicants using the Quine-McCluskey algorithm.